Nutbush (dance)

-The dance is generally performed by a group of people of all genders and ages at a social function.
-Also, the dance is performed with the dancers roughly in a box configuration, like that of a chessboard.

-The steps are fairly simple, such that one who does not know them can generally pick them up by watching other dancers.
-A key in the song and dance being a popular combination is that the song has a moderately long introduction before the strong dance beat starts, which allows people who are sitting down to get up and to the dance floor and for all dancers to assemble themselves in a grid.
-For comparison, see the song "Do The Bus Stop".
+The dance is generally performed by a group of people of all genders and ages at social functions, and has been performed in schools, weddings and community events.
+The dance is usually performed with the dancers positioned roughly in a box configuration.
+The steps are fairly simple, so that one can generally pick them up by watching other dancers.
+A key to the song and dance being a popular combination is that the song has a moderately long introduction before the strong dance beat starts, which allows people who are sitting down to get up to the dance floor, and for all dancers to assemble themselves in a grid.